 A: Not really.
 The watch won’t derive much of any direct benefit from such activity, but it could be helpful in troubleshooting if another problem is already otherwise suspected.
 If the watch is otherwise already behaving weirdly and the observed power reserve turns out to be substantially shorter than expected, it could indicate that it’s time for it to be off to the watchmaker for a service.

 Q: Is it better to stop winding before it’s actually fully wound to prevent the risk of overwinding the watch?

 A: Wind it until it stops.
-As stated above, there is little to no danger of “overwinding” a watch when reasonable care is taken.
-In some improperly adjusted watches, when a watch is fully wound the mainspring may actually be transmitting too much torque to the movement and cause a condition known as overbanking, in which the balance swings too far and “bounces” back, causing a “galloping” sound instead of a more consistent heartbeat and erratic (usually very fast) timekeeping accuracy.
+As stated above, there is basically no danger of “overwinding” a watch when reasonable care is taken.
+In some improperly adjusted watches, when a watch is fully wound the mainspring may actually be transmitting too much torque to the movement and cause a condition known as overbanking, in which the balance swings too far and bounces back causing a “galloping” sound instead of a consistent tick-tock heartbeat and erratic (usually very fast) timekeeping accuracy.
 This however is not so much evidence of any improper winding technique but evidence of a watch being out of adjustment.
-Rather than only partly winding the watch, a more appropriate response is to pursue adjustment/repair to properly address the problem instead of sidestepping it by not winding all the way.
+Rather than only partly winding the watch, a more appropriate response is to pursue adjustment/repair to properly address the problem instead of sidestepping it with a workaround like not winding all the way.

 Q: How can I tell if my watch is properly wound?

 A: Did you wind until it stopped?
 Is the watch now running?
 If the answer to both of these is in the affirmative, then yes, the watch has been properly wound.
 Congratulations.

 So hopefully this very unnecessary guide will finally clear the matter up once and for all.
 If you have any questions, remember this: wind until it stops, then stop winding.
 Don’t make it any harder than it needs to be.